ToriEggers/sequencingTechs/basecalling.md

 To check if your job is running, type `squeue --me`

 You should also get emails when your job starts and finishes.

+<b>8.
+Clean Up</b>

+If your data is backed up (which it should be), delete the directory of pod5 files once you finish basecalling.
+Rarely do we go back and rebasecall the data.

 </details>

 <details>